-When all steps have been completed, CALIBRATION SUCCESSFUL message is displayed on the page.
-Exit the CALIBRATION menu by pressing the ENTER or ESC key.
+11. When all steps have been completed, CALIBRATION SUCCESSFUL message is displayed on page.
+Exit CALIBRATION menu by pressing ENTER or ESC key.

-If float was set heavier to complete ground calibration procedure, adjust to recommended operating float after the calibration is complete.
+If float was set heavier to complete ground calibration procedure, adjust to recommended operating float after calibration is complete.

-12. If the unit does not function properly, conduct the maximum stubble height calibration.
+12. If unit does not function properly, conduct maximum stubble height calibration.